tamerakassie/Mini-GPT-Model/README.md

 ##Mini-GPT

-his repository is a test GPT model of Andrej Karpathy's nanoGPT.
+This repository is a test GPT model of Andrej Karpathy's nanoGPT.

 #Dataset
-\\ Tiny Shakespeare
+- Tiny Shakespeare